utdata/rwdir/docs/07-graphics.md

 ### More with `plot_ly()` function

-You can gain a little more control over your plotly graphic if you build them using the `plot_ly()` function instead of `ggplot()`, but you have to learn a new syntax.
-It's still based on the Grammer of Graphics, so it's not hard ... just different.
+You can gain a little more control over your Plotly graphic if you build them using the `plot_ly()` function instead of `ggplot()`, but you have to learn a new syntax.
+It's still based on the Grammar of Graphics, so it's not hard ... just different.

 For example, for our "Wells by County and Year" graphic we did earlier looks like this: